 Employees' health, well-being, job satisfaction and ability to perform is closely related to, and helps to ensure, competitiveness.
 The Bank has supported in-house sports (football, badminton, yoga) and massages at work for a number of years.
 Pre-employment medical examinations, health checks, flu vaccinations and occupational medical care are health care services offered by IKB to its employees.
+The Fürstenberg Institute, which has worked in the areas of external employee consulting and work-life service for more than 25 years, supports IKB in dealing with the consequences of demographic change, complex change processes and increasing requirements for employees and management.
+On the basis of information and advice and qualified mediation offerings provided by the work-life service, IKB employees can seek help and get support in all phases of their lives and careers.

 Some of these services are voluntary and some arise from regulations relating to occupational health care.
 To provide lasting protection for employees in the event of a pandemic, the Bank had already established a comprehensive pandemic concept in recent years, allowing it to take suitable measures to protect its employees' health and preserve business processes at short notice.
-Due to the coronavirus crisis the employer created the option of home office working to the greatest possible extent.
+Due to the coronavirus crisis, the Group created the option of employees working from home as far as possible.
 In addition, greater flexibility was provided for the working time framework.
-Thus at the present moment in time, we do not see any elevated personnel risks.
-There is no elevated danger of staff leaving.
-On the basis of the stable IT systems, all employees can carry out their work at home.
+The Bank does not currently see elevated personnel risks in this respect.
+There is no increased danger of staff leaving.
+The Group's stable IT systems mean all employees can work from home.
 As a result of flexible working hour regulations, working in non-core times is possible so that staff with children can ensure adequate care.

 Since 2006, IKB has participated in the "audit berufundfamilie" developed by the non-profit Hertie Foundation as a strategic management instrument.
 As part of this audit of work-life balance, relevant areas of human resources policy are analysed and areas for action are identified with the aim of promoting a family-friendly policy.
-Following its successful re-audit in 2017, the Bank will engage in another dialogue process with berufundfamilie in June 2020 as part of its ongoing commitment to promoting a family-friendly human resources policy.
+The Bank has an ongoing commitment to promoting a family-friendly human resources policy.
+For this reason, IKB was re-audited in another dialogue process with berufundfamilie in June 2020 and passed successfully.